 The international organization co-founded by U2’s Bono launched its report at a global health summit this week in Berlin, where it used the opportunity to caution that millions more death could result if donor nations and philanthropists slow or stop their contributions to the fight against preventable diseases.

-The organization, launched in 2004 to focus on fighting poverty and preventable diseases particularly in Africa, said international health aid peaked in 2013 at $56 billion, nearly triple from $20.4 billion in 2000.
-But the aid decreased to $51.8 billion in 2015.
+The organization, launched in 2004 to focus on fighting poverty and preventable diseases particularly in Africa, said international health aid peaked in 2013 at US$56 billion, nearly triple from US$20.4 billion in 2000.
+But the aid decreased to US$51.8 billion in 2015.

 “The lives saved amount to twice the population of the United States,” said the ONE Campaign’s CEO Gayle Smith.
 “We’ve shown that we can do this, and to slow down — or step back — at this critical juncture would be to leave progress on the table.”